Exercise Arctic Eagle-Patriot - Capabilities in the Cold

-U.S. Air Force Staff Sgt.
-Yuri Motamedi, security forces, 123rd Contingency Response Group, Kentucky Air National Guard drills a snow anchor during Exercise Arctic Eagle-Patriot 22, in Nome, Alaska, Feb.
-26, 2022.
+A U.S. Air Force C-130J from the California Air National Guard lands in Nome, Alaska, to deliver mission-critical training supplies to the 123rd Contingency Response Group, Kentucky Air National Guard, as a part of Joint Exercise Arctic Eagle-Patriot 2022.
 Joint Exercise Arctic Eagle-Patriot 2022 increases the National Guard’s capacity to operate in austere, extreme cold-weather environments across Alaska and the Arctic region.
 AEP22 enhances the ability of military and civilian inter-agency partners to respond to a variety of emergency and homeland security missions across Alaska and the Arctic.
 U.S. Army photo by Staff Sgt.
 LeAnne (Ian) Withrow

 |Date Taken: